DebugSteven/bound-for-greatness/PITCHME.md

 Note:
 Parametric polymorphic, also known as fully polymorphic, type variables can be any bound to any concrete type & are represented by lowercase letters like `a`.
 Parametricity means that the expected behavior of a function should be uniform across all types.

-Parametrically polymorphic types can be any types & functions written for parametrically polymorphic types have to have uniform behavior across all the types that a type variable can be bound to.
-The idea that something is applicable for all types is called universal quantification.
+The idea that type variable is applicable for all types is called universal quantification.

 ---